-It would appear at first sight, therefore, that by making the inductance smaller so that at minimum settings of a standard condenser the frequency is 1,950 we should be able to obtain the desired results, but in practice the maximum setting will give us 715 kc/s instead of 1,000.
-Therefore it is obvious that the range covered by the condenser must be restricted.
-It is for this purpose that the padders and trimmers are employed, and it should be remembered here that the trimmers are capacities included in parallel with the tuning condenser or coil, whilst the padders are series conoble have seen that the capacity range of the condenser must be restricted to obtain our desired 1,000 kc/s and if we connect condensers in series we obtain a lower capacity than when using one alone.
-If the value of such a series condenser is made sufficiently large it will have little effect on the minimum setting of our circuit, but there is a drawback
+It would appear at first sight, therefore, by making the inductance smaller so that at minimum settings of a standard condenser the frequency is 1,950 we should be able to obtain the desired results, but in practice the maximum setting will give us 715 kc/s instead of 1,000.
+Therefore it is obvious that the range covered by the con-denser must be restricted.
+It is for this purpose that the padders and trimmers are employed, and it should be remembered here that the trimmers are capacities included in parallel with the tuning condenser or coil, whilst the padders are series con-nected condensers.
+We have seen that the capacity range of the condenser must be restricted to obtain our desired to the use of a condenser in series alone.
+That is, although we can obtain a value which will give us correct tuning settings at each end of the tuning scale, all intermediate settings will not be in step with those obtained in the signal frequency

+1,000 ke/s and if we connect condensers in series we obtain a lower capacity than when using one alone.
+If the value of such a series condenser is made sufficiently large it will have little effect on the minimum setting of our circuit, but there is a drawback perfect balance throughout the entire tuning range with a standard shape tuning condenser.